 Can you make homemade toothpaste without coconut oil?

 Many homemade toothpaste recipes include coconut oil for its supposed ability to freshen breath, whiten teeth and promote your overall oral health.
-But if you are averse to having coconut oil in your toothpaste, just mix your toothpaste with water instead, and add a few drops of peppermint essential oil.
+However, you don't have to use coconut oil.
+If you are averse to having coconut oil in your toothpaste, just mix your toothpaste with water instead, and add a few drops of peppermint essential oil.

 MouthHealthy.org: Fluorosis.
 Consulted 26 September 2019.